young boy excited to receive personal mail

 At Halton Autism Services we ran virtual groups for the first time ever and they were received very well!
 We offered a variety of virtual options for clients and families including 1:1 OTN therapy sessions that were supported by parents and family skill development sessions where we did OTN meetings with parents.
 We had constant communication with families via phone/email/OTN to ensure they felt supported during this difficult time.

-Christina Allen, ABA Therapist
+Christina Allen, Instructor Therapist

 The response from clients and families: